SumiSastri/react-basics-to-hooks/fundamentals/src/propDrilling/readme.md

 Excellent examples in LevelUpTuts - Scott [https://www.youtube.com/watch?v=x5oiX93DeHA&list=PLLnpHn493BHGTMs2UmaPUG6Lu3dHrqryY&index=2][https://www.youtube.com/watch?v=3ic-f1aylwu] [https://www.youtube.com/watch?v=NJBzUZW0jcE]

-This is a demo of the Context API
-To make the access of props easier the Context API has methods that you can use - wrapping the parent compnent in a provider and the child component in a consumer.
-The consumer method takes in the prop in the provider as a parameter and renders it as an expression in the appropriate JSX element

-Component C nests Component E
-There is no need to pass the prop through every intermediate nested component.
-This is the main advantage of the provider and consumer methods.
-Only the child prop that needs the prop consumes it.

-Component E nests component F
-Another way to pass props is by using the contextType property.
-This is passed just above the export default of the component or as a static type before the render method.
-Both options work.
-This works only with class components.
-Only one context can be consumed with this method.

-The context is rendered here as This is the prop from the user provider - User Name 1

-Component F can render props from Component C with Context API:
-This is the prop from the user provider - User Name 1

-This is the recommended way as you can consume several contexts with this method.

 **How do you destructure state and props in React?**

 As props are objects, they can either be passed directly as objects in the param of the function or we can reassign the object to a variable as individual values.
 Similarly arrays can be passed as array-blocks or each individual element can be assigned to a variable.
 In this way we can choose what we want use from the individual elements of objects and arrays.